Hungarian government says to phase out forex loans

 A powerful critic of the government's plans for the mortgages emerged on Wednesday when Sandor Csanyi, chairman and chief executive of Hungary's biggest lender, OTP Bank OTPB.BU, spoke out for the first time on the issue.

-While banks were willing to discuss ways of helping borrowers, he said, they should not carry all the burden.
+Banks were willing to discuss ways of helping borrowers, but should not carry all the burden.

 "I understand that people have got into untenable situations, but making it out like banks alone are to blame belongs in the realm of political marketing," he said.